bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 ------- | --------------------
- ucase() | Returns the results in upper case lcase() | Returns the results in lower case len() | Returns the length of a value in a specified field round() | Rounds the results to the number of places specified now() | Returns the server's current date and time mid() | Returns a certain number of characters from a column
+ ucase() | Returns the results in upper case lcase() | Returns the results in lower case length() | Returns the length of a value in a specified field (number of letters in a word/phrase) round() | Rounds the results to the number of places specified now() | Returns the server's current date and time mid() | Returns a certain number of characters from a column